bugcrowd/templates/submissions/description/cryptographic_weakness/side_channel_attack/power_analysis_attack/template.md

-# Power Analysis Attack

-## Overview of the Vulnerability

 Cryptography is used to ensure secure storage and transmission of data.
 However, there are a number of best practices that must be followed to ensure the cryptography in use remains secure and does not result in the exposure of sensitive data.
 The application is vulnerable to a power analysis attack as there is uneven power consumption across the system when performing different steps of cryptographic operations.

 ## Business Impact